aryn-ai/docs/README.md

-# Aryn Partitioning Service Documentation
+# Aryn DocParse Documentation

-This is the documentation for Aryn Partitioning Service, and contains the API and SDK based docs for each of them.
-It was created to host the API docs for the Aryn Partitioning Service in a public repository that both can receive contributions and ensures internal code is secure.
+This is the documentation for Aryn DocParse, and contains the API and SDK based docs for each of them.
+It was created to host the API docs for Aryn DocParse in a public repository that both can receive contributions and ensures internal code is secure.

 For the Sycamore documentation code: please refer to https://github.com/aryn-ai/sycamore/tree/main/docs.